First Sunday of the Month

 The service is a combination of two of the seven offices (services) that made up the daily round of monastic prayer, namely the evening offices of Vespers and Compline.
 Choral Evensong is a beautiful service and its 472-year old choral music tradition gives a powerful sense of connecting the present with the past.

 Choral Evensong at St Mary’s Whitkirk takes place on the first Sunday of the month at 6.00pm.
-The service includes three hymns, two lessons (readings) from the bible, a sermon and prayers.
+The service includes three hymns, two readings from the Bible, a sermon and prayers.
 As well as the three hymns, the choristers sing a psalm, the Magnificat, the Nunc Dimittis and an anthem.

 All are welcome.